circuitdao/docs/docs/technical-docs/vaults.md

 Zero amount lineage check.
 Since we can’t enforce what kind of things coins have curried in, we need to ensure that XCH vaults always start with zero amount.
 This ensures that curried parameters are always correct.
 Otherwise someone could curry in XCH deposit and BYC deposit that are not correct to mess with the system.
 This requires us to pass lineage information into the puzzle and use it to verify lineage on every spend.
 When coin is first spent, it provides only parent information: parent id and puzzle hash for launcher.
 We check that our parent indeed had a zero value and that we have a zero value as well.
 Next lineage information contains parent id and inner puzzle.
 We then regenerate parent id inside the puzzle to check our parent indeed was spawned from a coin that had zero amount.
 Filter out REMARK conditions.
 We don’t need to return REMARK conditions as it’s only needed to parse and special instructions and run operations in the VAULT.

-## Parameters

-* **Liquidation Ratio (LR)**
-    * recorded in: Statutes
-    * initial value: 150% of outstanding debt (valued at 1 BYC = 1 USD)
-    * updatable: yes
-    * votes requied: XYZ CRT
-    * considerations: The higher the LR, the more overcollateralized the system becomes, and the less likely a depeg to the downside becomes.
-On the other hand, a higher LR makes it less attractive to borrow BYC, due to the higher associated capital costs of having to lock up more XCH.